 It’s long-past time for food companies to stop using gelatin as an ingredient.
 I don’t eat meat, but I acknowledge that you can make a case for eating it.
 What you can’t make a case for is eating gelatin, ever.
 It’s quivering, disgusting, unnecessary, and nutritionally of no value.
 Food companies should purge their products of it.
 So when you see gelatin on a product’s ingredient list, why not contact the company and ask they seek an alternative?

-Despite its disturbing origin and unfoodlike texture, people actually eat the stuff.
-It’s not only used in Jello-brand desserts, but also in most marshmallows and gummy candies.
-Gelatin is also used to make capsules for vitamins and pharmaceuticals.
+Despite its revolting production methods and unfoodlike texture, people actually eat the stuff.
+It’s a main ingredient in Jello-brand desserts, and also most marshmallows and gummy candies.
+Vitamin and medicine capsules usually contain gelatin.

 Gelatin-Free Vegan Products

-Whether it’s out of concern for animal cruelty or out of disgust over its production methods, a growing number of consumers want nothing to do with gelatin.
-So companies have responded to this sentiment by introducing excellent vegan alternatives to gelatin-based products.
+A growing number of consumers want nothing to do with gelatin.
+So companies have responded by introducing excellent vegan alternatives to gelatin-based products.

 - Annie’s: Organic Bunny Fruit Snacks